elbuo8/sgdemo-pokemon/README.md

 $ azk start
 ```

+### Running on your machine

-If you don't have azk, after changing the environment variables, start a local redis server:
+After changing the environment variables, start a local redis server:

 ```
 $ redis-server